In terms of metabolic importance, Iodine is deemed the next most essential (trace) nutrient after iron and Vitamin D.

 - The adult female breasts compete for Iodine entrapment, meaning less Iodine is inclined to be taken up by the female thyroid compared to males.
 This is part of the reason why females tend to exhibit more thyroid problems than do males.

-Dr. John Lee – a noted thyroid hormone researcher in Queensland – found he was treating a ‘disproportionate number’ of female swimming instructors with thyroid dysfunction due to Iodine deficiency (Lee:2007).
+Dr. John Lee – a progressive Australian thyroid hormone researcher, found he was treating a ‘disproportionate number’ of female swimming instructors with thyroid dysfunction due to Iodine deficiency (Lee:2007).

 Anecdotally it’s been suggested an increasing number of professional swimmers are developing breast disease or thyroid disturbance in Australia.
 A full scientific study is yet to be undertaken on this trend.

-- Iodine deficiency in susceptible women raise their long term potential risk of breast disease.
-The research of noted medical researchers around the world (Dr. David Brownstein, Dr. David Zhava) found long-term Iodine deficiency increased a woman’s potential risk of breast disease by 25-50%.
+- Iodine deficiency in susceptible women raises their long-term risk of breast disease.
+The research of noted medical researchers around the world (US Researchers: Dr. David Brownstein, Dr. David Zhava) found long-term Iodine deficiency increased a woman’s potential risk of breast disease by 25-50%.

 A pregnant woman’s Iodine should ideally be optimised at around 250ug/L (or greater) to support both her and her developing child (Lee: 2016).
 At the 2014 PCCA conference, Dr. Lee encouraged practitioners to “optimise” Iodine pools (Iodine stores) in patients – rather than simply “normalise” them.